jeoliva222/DND-Game/README.md

 Tips:

 Everything is turn-based.
-All actions consume a turn except discarding and navigating the inventory.
+Moving, attacking, or using an item will cost you a turn and allow the enemies to move!

 Charged attacks will not occur unless you attack the immediate next turn after charging.

-Use the mouse to highlight enemies or objects before engaging
+Use the mouse to highlight enemies or objects before engaging.

-Hit Save Crystals to save your game's progress and heal a bit
+Hit Save Crystals to save your game's progress and heal a bit.

+If you die or quit the game, you can continue your progress from a save point by loading with 'F9'.

+If you are lost, pull up the area map with 'M' to see your location.

 -----------------------------------